Professional wrestling aerial techniques: Standing

 The term is used to refer to any move performed at the same level the opponent, usually right on the mat, rather than most aerial moves where the attacking wrestler performs them from a raised platform.

 Suicide

-Often referred to in Spanish, suicida, is a term placed before any move that goes from any of the ring parts to the outside of the ring.
+Often occurring in Spanish as suicida, this term is placed before any move that goes from any of the ring parts to the outside of the ring.
 The most common example is the suicide dive known as topé suicida (Spanish for "suicide headbutt").

 When a somersault is performed after leaping through the ropes, or by jumping over the top rope, to land on the opponent back first, the move is known as a suicide senton or topé con giro (Sp. spinning headbutt).
 Outside Mexico, the move is incorrectly referred to as topé con hilo, for it was mistranslated in Japan (Since hilo in Spanish actually means thread) and the term has remained as such.

 Super

-This term (often exchanged for diving, elevated, top-rope, or avalanche) is placed before any move performed normally on the mat but when executed off the top-or second rope.
+This term (often exchanged for diving, elevated, top-rope, or avalanche) is placed before any move performed normally on the mat but when executed off the top or second rope.